bhavesh0009/NFO_dashboard_backend/DEVELOPMENT_LOG.md

 **Issue**: Unicode symbols in log messages were causing encoding errors in the Windows console.
 **Solution**: Implemented a custom logging formatter to replace Unicode characters with ASCII equivalents, ensuring cross-platform compatibility.

+### Challenge 5: DuckDB Concurrency Limitations

+**Issue**: The API was unable to access the database when the market data pipeline was running due to file locking.
+**Solution**: Implemented a Parquet file export after each data refresh, allowing the API to read from the Parquet file instead of the database.

+### Challenge 6: Database Schema Management

+**Issue**: Table creation code was scattered across different manager classes, leading to potential inconsistencies.
+**Solution**: Centralized all table creation in the DBManager._init_tables() method to ensure consistent schema management.

 ## Feature Tracking